fiskaltrust/getting-started/poscreators/middleware-integration.md

 ## 2. Middleware Launcher

-The ft.Middleware Launcher starts the required services on the local machine, and exposes the endpoint configured for the Queue to the communication with your POS System.
+The ft.Middleware Launcher starts the required services on the local machine, and exposes the endpoint configured for the Queue to the communication with your POS-System.

 ### 2.1 Downloading the launcher